paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     contigs of all ancient *Chlorobium* MAGs and 4 modern reference genomes
   - `FUNC_ko00194_kegg_pathway.txt`: the KEGG orthologues genes classified as photosynthetic proteins.
 This is attributed to ko00194
+  - `FUNC_eggnog_mapper.tar.gz`: the eggnog files used for generating the photosynthetic genes heatmap
+  - `FUNC_prokka.tar.gz`: the prokka tables used used for generating the photosynthetic genes heatmap